12th Annual Earth System and Space Science Poster Conference

 Student Award for Best Poster Presentation

 The best poster presentation will be award with a $200 reward.
 In addition, we will choose a winner in each science categories.
 The categories include (A) Atmospheric Chemistry; (B) Middle and Upper Atmosphere; (C) Aerosols, Clouds, & Precipitation; (D) Boundary Layer and Wind Energy; (E) Oceanography and Climate; (F) Snow and Ice; (G) Remote Sensing & Radiative Transfer; and (H) Space and Planetary Physics.
 New this year, we also award the best poster presented by an undergraduate student!
 Please indicate in the signup sheet if you want to participate in the competition.
-Posters signed up for the best student poster competition will be judged from 11:30 – 1:00 p.m. for Categories A-C and from 1:00 p.m. – 2:30 p.m. for Categories D-G.
+Posters signed up for the best student poster competition will be judged from 11:30 – 1:00 p.m. for Categories A-D and from 1:00 p.m. – 2:30 p.m. for Categories E-H.

-CU Boulder SEEC (MacAllister) building is located at the corner of Colorado Ave. and Foothills Pkwy (see image; click to enlarge); 2-minute walk from the STAMPEDE bus station located on Colorado Av. or the Discovery Express bus station located in front of the SEEC building on Discovery Drive.
+The CU Boulder SEEC (MacAllister) building is located on the corner of Colorado Ave. and Foothills Pkwy (see image); the venue is a 2-minute walk from the STAMPEDE bus station located in front of the SEEC building on Discovery Drive.
 Metered parking is in the front of the building on the west side and in on the back of the building on the northeast side.
-Visitors and presenters from the Boulder research labs and from out of town, please contact Katja Friedrich (Katja.FriedrichATcolorado.edu) for a parking pass.
+Visitors and presenters from the Boulder research labs and from out of town, please contact Jan Lenaerts (Jan.Lenaerts@colorado.edu) for a parking pass.